fnproject/tutorials/Flow101/README.md

 ## Learn more

-Head to the [Flow 102](/2017/10/11/FnProject-Flow-102.html) post to take your Flows to the next level.
+Head to the [Flow 102](../Flow102) tutorial to take your Flows to the next level.

-Any questions or comments?
-There is [#fn-flow](https://join.slack.com/t/fnproject/shared_invite/enQtMjIwNzc5MTE4ODg3LTdlYjE2YzU1MjAxODNhNGUzOGNhMmU2OTNhZmEwOTcxZDQxNGJiZmFiMzNiMTk0NjU2NTIxZGEyNjI0YmY4NTA) on the FnProject slack, and [our github](https://github.com/fnproject/).
-Or hit me up on Twitter as [@MaximumGilliard](https://twitter.com/maximumgilliard).